maxio-com/stoplight-platform-developer-docs/docs/getting-started/Authentication.md

 # Authentication

-Learn how to use API authentication to communicate directly with Chargify from any programming language that you wish.
+Learn how to use API authentication to communicate directly with Advanced Billing from any programming language that you wish.

 ----------